 What You Need to Do to Protect Your Child Who Has Food Allergies

-There are some basics when it comes to being a food allergy parent.
+There are some basics you need to know when it comes to being a parent with a child with food allergies.
 When you find out your child has an allergy to something, it immediately becomes blacklisted as something that you keep around.
 Food allergies are no joke!
 But, we can’t always control the environments that our children are exposed to.
-These five things are going to help you keep your sanity.

 1. Have a Specific Action Plan